Jalen Hawkins

-Jalen Hawkins (born January 24, 2001) is a professional soccer player who plays as a forward for Dutch club Emmen.
+Jalen Hawkins (born January 24, 2001) is a professional soccer player who plays as a forward for club ADO Den Haag.
 Born in Germany, Hawkins has represented the United States at youth international level.

 Career

 After playing in the academies of Bayern Munich and FC Ingolstadt 04, Hawkins made his professional debut for Ingolstadt on June 16, 2021, coming on as a substitute in a 0–0 draw vs. Eintracht Braunschweig.

 On January 31, 2022, Hawkins joined 1.
 FC Saarbrücken on loan until the end of the season.

 On June 13, 2023, Hawkins agreed to join SV Waldhof Mannheim in 3.
 Liga.

 On July 2, 2024, Hawkins signed a contract with Dutch club Emmen for two seasons, with an optional third season.

+On February 3, 2026, ADO Den Haag announced the signing of Hawkins on a contract until 2028.